adilhasan927/BBS-System/report.md

 The frontend was modified to make use of the HTTP status code returned by the server in client-side error-handling.
 The application was changed to provide the JWT in the `Authorisation` header of an HTTP request, using the `Bearer` token scheme.
 The API was changed to be a stateless REST maturity level 2 API.

+### July 22nd, 2019

+Implemented subforums in the web application.
+Subforums contained an array of posts, which themselves contained an array of comments.
+Subforums used a `[type].[name]` naming scheme.
+Implemented posting to user profiles.
+Posting to user profiles was modelled through subforums with the format `user.[username]`.
+Other subforums used the `main.[forumname]` name format.

+### July 23rd, 2019

+Implemented user creation of subforums.
+Only `main.[forumname]` subforums can be created by a user; others cannot.
+Signup automatically creates a corresponding `user.[username]` subforums, to serve as the profile subforum to which profile posts are posted.
+Tabbing of subforums was implemented.
+In an SPA, the traditional solution of a user opening different subforums in different tabs is undesirable.
+Instead, tabbing is implemented in the app.
+Instead, the app maintains a list of opened subforums and displays them as tabs in the navigation menu.
+These are stored in and retrieved from `sessionStorage`.

+### July 24th, 2019

+Along with the list of subforum names the app stores a list of scroll positions.
+When a subforum tab is navigated to its scroll position is automatically restored.

+### July 25th, 2019

+Implemented private messaging.
+Private messaging must be real-time and biderectional.
+For this HTTP is inadequate, as under HTTP the server can only respond to requests the client makes.
+Instead we use the WebSocket protocol, which allows for the server to push data to the client.
+For a mature and featureful solution to this we turn to the Socket.IO framework.
+Our initial implementation of private messaging was minimal, having a single central room to which all messages were directed and to which all clients lsitened.
+No storage of messages was yet implemented.

+### July 26th, 2019

+Private messaging was refactored to be person-to-person, with every pair of users messaging each other in a different room with a name derived from their usernames.
+Messages were stored in the database, from which the message history of a conversation could be retrieved.
+Pagination of messages was implemented, as was validation of user input and error-handling.
+Reconnection handling was implemented, with the client and server reconnecting after an interruption in the connection.

+### July 29th, 2019

+The friends list was implemented on the backend and the frontend API service.
+The friends list allowed users to send friend requests to other users, which they could cancel.
+The receiving user would have the choice of accepting or rejecting the request.
+A user could also delete users from their friends list.

+### July 30th, 2019

+The friends list UI was implemented on the front end and integrated with the API service.
+The messenger only allowed for messaging users on one's friends list.
+The code handling navigation between tabs and scroll location persistance had become quite tangled.
+It existed in three different areas, the navigation component, the posts-page component and the storage service, with complex interactions in between.
+It was refactored for simplicity and maintainability.
+The logic controlling scroll persistence was moved to reside only in the posts-page component, with the navigation component handling inter-tab navigation and the storage service, `storage.service.ts`, handling saving tab information to `localStorage`.

+### July 31th, 2019

+The scroll persistance was subject to a race condition, wherein the component would scroll to the stored position before the list of posts had been loaded.
+This caused the final scroll position to not match what it had been when the user navigated away from the page.
+To resolve this the posts-page component would track the loading of the posts component, which itself would track the laoding of the post component instances the list of posts was modelled as.
+Only once the event signalling the completion of loading propagated up to the posts-page component would the page be scrolled to the retrieved position.

+### August 1st, 2019

+An issue with the messenger component was that the messenger state was lost whenever the user navigated away from it.
+To resolve this the messenger state was moved to the messenger service, `messenger.service.ts`.
+The messenger component would display the state exposed to it by the messenger service.
+It would also subscribe to the error observable and perform any necessary error-handling tasks.
+This was necessary as Angular services should not perform UI tasks such as redirecting to other pages or displaying alerts.
+Rather, they should act as background utilities.
+As a consequence of this the client-side application code could continue to receive information from the server, even when the user had navigated away from the messenger page and thereby the messenger component had been destroyed.
+A typing indicator was implemented.
+Typing would produce a typing indicator on the messenger page of the other user connected to a room, which would disappear with a pause in typing.

+### July 2nd, 2019

+File uploads were implemented, using the multer module to handle multipart form data.
+Users could upload files to the server by sending a `POST` request to the `/api/files` endpoint, receiving the filename in response.
+A filesize limit of 2MB was enforced, with file types limited to `.png` files.
+The files were stored in an `/uploads/` directory.
+Message attachments were implemented as including the filename from the `POST` request response as a field in the message.
+Upon receipt of a message with a non-`null` `message.filename` the messenger automatically fetched it from the server.

+### July 5th, 2019

+The default multer-provided algorithm for detemrining a unique filename was replaced, allowing files to be stored with the correct `.png` extensions.
+The `Accept` header of the HTTP request and the `Content-Type` header of the HTTP response were changed to the `image/png` MIME type.
+The `mime` module was used on the backend to map file extensions to MIME types.
+Messages were displayed as small, 100x100px thumbnail-style images on the messenger page, although actual thumbnails with reduced file size were not implemented.
+Clicking it would display the image on its own in a new tab, at full size.